 In other cases, more complex tests are required.
 We have modern digital x-ray and a full colour doppler ultrasound machine at both our Torquay and Paignton surgeries, to enable us to investigate what is wrong with your pet.
+Our x-ray system at Torquay was upgraded in 2022 to a DR system – this means we can take images even faster, reducing the time patients are under sedation or anaesthesia.
 Images taken are seamlessly linked to your pet’s computerised records.
-We also have an ECG machine for investigating abnormal heart rhythms.
-We can monitor a patient’s blood pressure and are able to run most laboratory tests such as blood tests at both our Torquay and Paignton surgeries, with results available the same day.
+We also have ECG machines for investigating abnormal heart rhythms, we can monitor a patient’s blood pressure and are able to run most laboratory tests such as blood tests at both our Torquay and Paignton surgeries, with results available the same day.
 For other tests we have a daily courier service taking samples to an external laboratory for analysis and comment by specialist vets.

 - Endoscopy of the stomach, small bowel and colon.
 This means we can look inside these organs, for example to view a stomach ulcer.
 It also means we can take biopsies in a minimally invasive fashion, rather than doing open abdominal surgery.